shipyardapp/Shipyard-Documentation/docs/blueprint-library/looker/looker-create-sql-runner-query.md

 > ## **First time using this Blueprint?
 Make sure you follow our [Looker authorization guide](https://www.shipyardapp.com/docs/blueprint-library/looker/looker-create-sql-runner-query/)**.

 Quickly create a SQL query (stored as a `slug`) to be run in a downstream vessel.
-This works best when paired with `Looker - Run SQL Query` blueprint.
+This works best when paired with `Looker - Download SQL Query as File` blueprint.